top of page

 • We will sort the evidence gathered during the internal audit and review it against your organisation's risk treatment plan and control objectives.

-IA Reporting
+Reporting

 • The audit findings will be shared with management, including: clarifying the scope, IS objectives and extent of the work performed, an executive summary covering the non-conformities (major/minor), high-level analysis and a conclusion and recommended corrective actions.